All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-Theorem~\ref{thm:main} may seem significantly more special than Theorem~\ref{thm:mainstrongclosures} as it gives, together with Theorem~\ref{mainthm} an explicite description of Ramsey lift.
-For special case of empty closure description we arrive to the following characterisation:
+For relational languages and finite families $\F$ of finite connected relational structures, we arrive to the following characterisation:

-\begin{corollary}[Characterisation of Ramsey Classes with Forbidden Homomorphism-embeddings] Let $L$ be a finite language containing binary relation $\rel{}{\leq}$ and $\F$ be a family of finite connected $L$-structures.
-The following conditions are equivalent: \begin{enumerate} \item $\Age(\Forb(\F))$ has the precompact Ramsey lift with the lift property, \item $\Forb(\F)$ contains an $\omega$-categorical universal structure, \item there exists a regular family $\F'$ such that $\Forb(\F)=\Forb(\F')$. \end{enumerate} \end{corollary} \begin{proof} By Proposition~\ref{prop:ramseyhomo} every precompact Ramsey Lift of $\Age(\Forb(\F))$ forms an amalgamation class and thus there exists the generic structure for this lifted class.
-Because the lift is precompact, the shadow of this structure is an $\omega$-categorical universal structure and thus $\ref{cor1}\implies \ref{cor2}$. $\ref{cor2}\implies \ref{cor3}$ by Theorem~\ref{mainthm2}. $\ref{cor3}\implies \ref{cor1}$ by Theorem~\ref{thm:main}. \end{proof}
+\begin{corollary}[Ramsey classes with forbidden homomorphism-embeddings] Let $L$ be a relational language and let $\F$ be a finite family of finite connected $L$-structures.
+Then the class $\Age(\Forb(\F))$ has a precompact Ramsey lift with the lift property. \end{corollary} \begin{proof} Expand the language $L$ to $L'$ by adding a binary relation $\leq$ and consider the class $\F'$ consisting of all weakly ordered structures $\str{F}$ such that their $L$-shadow is a homomorphic image of a structure in $\F$.
+Because $\F$ is finite, one can verify that $\F'$ is also finite and thus a regular family.
+In this setting we can apply Theorem~\ref{thm:main}. \end{proof}